 A Pangea Mobile App

 Real-time data has never been so easy to integrate and get your hands on.
-In this article, Pangea's latest developer, Justin Leblanc shares his insights on how he built an iOS app with Pangea's real-time data in less than one week!
+In this article, we share how we built an iOS app with Pangea's real-time data in less than one week!
 The best part, now you can too!

 A Pangea Mobile App